iOS & Android · Case Study

 Attendance verified

-Duration is logged, discrepancies get flagged to the admin and the attendance record updates in real time.
+Duration is logged, any discrepancies are flagged to the admin, and the attendance record updates in real time.
+By the end of the session, the record is already complete and trustworthy.

 Built with

-Swift on iOS and Kotlin on Android handle the GPS check-in, the camera flows and the background sync.
-A Laravel backend on HostGator with a MySQL database owns the schedule, the attendance records and the Zoom monitoring logic.
+Swift on iOS and Kotlin on Android handle the GPS check-in, the camera flows and the background sync, while a Laravel backend on HostGator with a MySQL database owns the schedule, the attendance records and the Zoom monitoring logic.
+The split is deliberate: the sensitive, device-level work is native, and the records that have to be tamper-resistant live on the server where they cannot be spoofed from a phone.

 Mobile